redeboer/bossdoc/docs/tutorials/getting-started/setup-package.md

 :::{note}

-It seems special access rights are needed for this procedure, so I have currently not been able to test these procedures.
+It seems special access rights are needed for this procedure, so these procedures have not yet been tested.

 :::